Scale and Load Balance Applications

 Key points about HPA:

-2. Can scale based on CPU, memory, or custom metrics
+2. Can scale based on CPU, memory, or custom metrics.

-3. Defines min and max replica counts
+3. Defines min and max replica counts, ensuring balanced and efficient scaling.

 Summary